Illinois - Oakbrook Terrace

-operating partners of Mid-America Asset Management, Inc. Michelle has over 30 years of real estate construction, development and management experience, with the last 29 years concentrated in the shopping center industry.
+Michelle Panovich is a Principal/Executive Vice President at Mid-America Asset Management, Inc. Michelle has over 35 years of real estate construction, development and management experience, with the last 33 years concentrated in the shopping center industry.
 Ms. Panovich is responsible for development services, client coordination, construction management, receivership services, property management and accounting for Mid-America Asset Management, Inc.